Prevention of Excessive Charges Bill

 Groups Affected

-- Consumers: Will benefit from lower charges for defaults and exceeding overdraft limits.
+- Consumers: They will be protected from excessive charges related to contract defaults and overdraft limits.

 Powered by nyModel